 Wolf Money(Lone Wolf Investor 3rd anniversary and introduction)

 Welcome to the new investment year when everyone starts on a clean slate.
 If you have done well last year, give yourself a pat on the back, if you had not done so, there is no need to be despondent.
-Just dust yourself and carry on.
+Just dust yourself off and carry on.
 I wish everyone a profitable year ahead.
 For those who are new to my blog, let me take this opportunity to welcome you.
 I hope you enjoy reading my blog as much as I enjoy writing it.

 Let me make a formal introduction of myself and the purpose of my blog.
 Today is the third anniversary of Lone Wolf Investor.
 The blog was officially launched on the 10th of Jan 2021, at the height of the COVID 19 pandemic.
 During the pandemic, there was nothing much an individual could do besides exercising and watching tele.
 A few of my former clients came back to me after I left the stock brokering industry to sow the seeds on sharing my investment ideas.
 I thought why not start a blog to pen my thoughts on investments and my personal views on issues close to my heart.
 After 3 years and 390 articles, I find it amazing even to myself, I continue to write and share my views without any loss of enthusiasm.